irohitraj/irohitraj/README.md

 ### Agentic Music Recommender

-Multi-agent GenAI system that recommends music from images.
-It uses vision-language reasoning to understand visual context and generate track recommendations without relying on user listening history.
+Multi-agent GenAI system that recommends music from images using a RAG Pipeline with multi-agent system.
+It uses vision-language reasoning to understand visual context and generate track recommendations by relying rules from the Knowledge Base.

 **Stack:** LangChain · RAG · Agents · Vector DB · Multimodal GenAI